tposney/midi-qol/README.md

   The most common use for this feature is damage over time effects.
 However you can include an OverTime effect with just a save can be used to apply any other changes (in the same active effect) until a save is made (Hold Person).

-    For non-transfer effects (things applied to a target) you can use @field references, e.g.
+  You can use @field references, e.g.
   ```
   saveDC=@attributes.spelldc
   damageRoll=1d6+@abilities.str.mod